Shrvaani/DataPyHub/README.md

 # Instagram Data Analysis and Prediction

-Welcome to the DataPyHub!
-This repository contains a collection of projects related to data science and visualization using Python.
-Each project focuses on data analysis, machine learning, and visualization techniques.

 ## Overview

 This project analyzes Instagram data using Python.
 It includes data visualization, text analysis (WordCloud), and machine learning-based engagement prediction using a Passive Aggressive Regressor.